nLabs-nScope/nLab/README.md

-# nScope
+# nLab

-This version of nScope is based on the Electron framework.
-To use it, you must have the nScope hardware, updated to the latest version.
-Find more information about the hardware at https://www.nscope.org/
+This software is the graphical user interface (GUI) of nLab that runs on a computer running Windows, macOS, or Linux.
+It is based on the

 ## Pre-built Binaries

-Binaries are not yet distributed, but are built as part of the Github Actions pipelines.
-A release process in will be established in the near future to enable end users to download nScope without needing to access github.
+Binaries are distributed as part of the release process.
+To download the latest versions of the software, visit the [releases page](https://github.com/nLabs-nScope/nLab/releases).

+### Automatic Updates

+On Windows and macOS, the nLab app should automatically check for updates whenever the computer is connected to the internet.
+If an update is found, the app will notify you and prompt you to restart the app to update.

 ## Building from Source

-nScope can be built and run from source to enable users and developers to quickly iterate on nScope source code.
+nLab can be built and run from source to enable users and developers to quickly iterate on nLab source code.
 To establish a development environment, follow the steps below.

 ### Prerequisites